 Have you been diagnosed with a class II heart murmur and are scared?

-When the MRA came back normal, the doctor attributed the class II heart murmur to “robust cardiac flow” from my workouts.
+The MRA took about an hour.
+When the MRA result came back normal, the doctor attributed the class II heart murmur to “robust cardiac flow” from my workouts.